5 Examples of IoT Applications Powering Insurance in America

 Is there an insurance carrier in the US that is not in the midst of a digital transformation?
 The risk of falling behind in an economic environment constantly evolving through new disruptive technologies is very real.
 Disconnected technology is fast becoming a dinosaur.
 This is why companies all along the insurance chain are closely watching (if not already deploying) the growing opportunities of IoT devices.

-Progressive 'Snapshot'
+Progressive 'Snapshot' Usage-based Insurance

 Progressive has been a trailblazer carving out new paths.
 Way back in 1997, the company shook up the traditional distribution channels for auto insurance by using the internet to bring real-time, online price transparency.
-The technology might have shaken up the insurance world but 24 years later, it has become a normal standard for every insurance company globally.
+The technology might have shaken up the insurance world but 25 years later, it has become a normal standard for every insurance company globally.

 Originally, internet communication nodes were so bulky that they were limited to desktop computers.
 Smartphones and cellular communication opened up a new world where everything was connected - your watch, your Fitbit, and even the tracker on your dog’s collar.
 The opportunities to use the data that was streaming in from connected devices were endless.
 Progressive debuted their mobile device UBI application in 2016 but way back in 2008 they introduced MyRate, a usage-based insurance program that customized rates based on how customers actually drove.

 Over 1.7 trillion driver observations collected thus far are helping the machine learning algorithms to improve pricing accuracy, constantly.
 In 2020, Progressive altered its Snapshot program temporarily to give drivers low rates during the pandemic, when people stayed home.
-Imagine, the positive feedback such a quick move generated among its customers?
+Imagine, the positive feedback such a quick move generated among its customers.

 In Dec 2020, Progressive Corporation offered Snapshot Proview, a fleet management program for small business owners.
-This joins Progressive SmartHaul that was launched in 2018 that used Electronic Logging Device (ELD) to provide discounts to commercial truck drivers.
+This joins Progressive SmartHaul which was launched in 2018 that used Electronic Logging Device (ELD) to provide discounts to commercial truck drivers.

 IoT technolgy reshaping Insurance in the US